apache/apisix/docs/en/latest/plugins/wolf-rbac.md

 * /apisix/plugin/wolf-rbac/change_pwd
 * /apisix/plugin/wolf-rbac/user_info

-You may need to use [interceptors](../plugin-interceptors.md) to protect it.
+You may need to use [public-api](public-api.md) plugin to expose it.

 ## Dependencies